Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Now, the options were to improve or die.
 And many, many more had died than improved.

 What remained, however, was stability.
 Sustainability.
 The surviving Broods were smaller, smarter and more cunning, and the resources distributed among them went further.
-And as for the Builders…
+And as for the Builders...

 *+< Intrigued >* It self-replicated?+